google/jax/docs/pallas/tpu/details.rst

 Many JAX functions are implemented in terms of other JAX primitives, so this list might not be comprehensive.
-For example, ``jax.nn.relu`` is implemented in terms of comparisons and ``jnp.where`` and will work in Pallas kernels too.
+For example, ``jax.nn.relu`` is implemented in terms of comparisons and ``jnp.where`` will work in Pallas kernels too.

 Array constructors
 ^^^^^^^^^^^^^^^^^^